-Not having ricotta cheese in your pantry does not mean that you need to opt out of any recipes that require this ingredient.
-With these wonderful replacements, you can definitely achieve the texture and flavor that you want even without ricotta!
+Not having ricotta cheese in your pantry does not mean that you need to opt-out of any recipes that require this ingredient.
+With these wonderful ricotta cheese alternatives, you can definitely achieve the texture and flavor that you want even without ricotta!

 you may also like